Mjz86/c_colon/mcc.md

 ---

+program initialization:
+when c colon initialization  is activated for the initial  binary components,  the loader loads the dynamic data structures for that components, then initilizes the root module of that component.

+on de-initialization,  the dll de initilizer is called.

 (de)initilization sequence of modules: the module constructor that runs :
 0. fetch add 1  to the initilization atomic  and if it was not 0 at the beginning, return.